-Services that are covered for you What you must pay when you get these services Services to treat kidney disease and conditions \$5 copay for renal dialysis.
-Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease and conditions Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
-Outpatient dialysis treatments \$0 copay for kidney disease education services.
-Outpatient dialysis treatments Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3).
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care).
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments).
+Home dialysis equipment and supplies.
+Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply).
+Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-Members should notify Health Plan when admitted to a hospital for dialysis treatments.
-Cost plans are not required to cover renal dialysis outside of cost plan service area.
-Cost plan members pay fee-for-service cost sharing for out-of-area dialysis.
-To enroll in this plan, you must not have end-stage renal disease.
 You need a prior authorization to go to network hospitals and certain doctors, including specialists for certain services.
+In-Network 20% coinsurance for Medicare-covered dialysis. \$0 copay for Medicare-covered kidney disease education services.
+You must use network providers.
+Out-of-Network 35% coinsurance.